TreeHouse Foods (NYSE:THS) PT Lowered to $36.00

-TreeHouse Foods (NYSE:THS – Get Free Report) had its price objective dropped by stock analysts at Stifel Nicolaus from $38.00 to $36.00 in a report released on Tuesday, Benzinga reports.
-The brokerage currently has a “hold” rating on the stock.
-Stifel Nicolaus’ price target suggests a potential upside of 4.11% from the stock’s previous close.
+TreeHouse Foods (NYSE:THS – Get Free Report) had its target price cut by Barclays from $39.00 to $36.00 in a note issued to investors on Wednesday, Benzinga reports.
+The firm currently has an “equal weight” rating on the stock.
+Barclays‘s target price points to a potential upside of 2.92% from the company’s current price.

-Separately, Truist Financial cut shares of TreeHouse Foods from a “buy” rating to a “hold” rating and reduced their target price for the stock from $45.00 to $35.00 in a report on Tuesday, February 20th.
-Six investment analysts have rated the stock with a hold rating, Based on data from MarketBeat, TreeHouse Foods has a consensus rating of “Hold” and a consensus target price of $45.67.
+Several other research firms have also commented on THS.
+Stifel Nicolaus reduced their price target on shares of TreeHouse Foods from $38.00 to $36.00 and set a “hold” rating for the company in a research report on Tuesday.
+TD Cowen reduced their target price on shares of TreeHouse Foods from $38.00 to $37.00 and set a “hold” rating for the company in a report on Tuesday.
+Finally, Truist Financial lowered shares of TreeHouse Foods from a “buy” rating to a “hold” rating and reduced their target price for the stock from $45.00 to $35.00 in a report on Tuesday, February 20th.
+Six investment analysts have rated the stock with a hold rating, Based on data from MarketBeat, the company has an average rating of “Hold” and an average price target of $42.67.

-TreeHouse Foods (NYSE:THS – Get Free Report) last issued its quarterly earnings results on Monday, May 6th.
+TreeHouse Foods (NYSE:THS – Get Free Report) last posted its quarterly earnings results on Monday, May 6th.
 The company reported ($0.03) EPS for the quarter, missing the consensus estimate of ($0.02) by ($0.01).
+The business had revenue of $820.70 million for the quarter, compared to analysts’ expectations of $798.44 million.
 TreeHouse Foods had a return on equity of 8.09% and a net margin of 1.51%.
-The business had revenue of $820.70 million during the quarter, compared to the consensus estimate of $798.44 million.
-During the same quarter last year, the firm posted $0.68 earnings per share.
-TreeHouse Foods’s revenue was down 3.9% compared to the same quarter last year.
-On average, equities analysts predict that TreeHouse Foods will post 2.22 EPS for the current fiscal year.
+The company’s revenue was down 3.9% compared to the same quarter last year.
+During the same period last year, the business posted $0.68 earnings per share.
+As a group, sell-side analysts predict that TreeHouse Foods will post 2.22 earnings per share for the current year.

 Institutional Investors Weigh In On TreeHouse Foods

-A number of large investors have recently made changes to their positions in the company.
-NBC Securities Inc. acquired a new position in TreeHouse Foods in the 3rd quarter worth approximately $37,000.
-Central Pacific Bank Trust Division acquired a new stake in shares of TreeHouse Foods in the first quarter worth $48,000.
-GAMMA Investing LLC purchased a new position in shares of TreeHouse Foods during the fourth quarter valued at $52,000.
-TFO Wealth Partners LLC raised its position in TreeHouse Foods by 78,600.0% during the fourth quarter.
-TFO Wealth Partners LLC now owns 2,361 shares of the company’s stock valued at $98,000 after buying an additional 2,358 shares during the period.
-Finally, Quadrant Capital Group LLC raised its position in TreeHouse Foods by 62.2% during the fourth quarter.
-Quadrant Capital Group LLC now owns 2,469 shares of the company’s stock valued at $102,000 after buying an additional 947 shares during the period.
+Institutional investors have recently added to or reduced their stakes in the business.
+NBC Securities Inc. acquired a new stake in TreeHouse Foods during the 3rd quarter worth about $37,000.
+GAMMA Investing LLC purchased a new position in shares of TreeHouse Foods in the fourth quarter worth about $52,000.
+Central Pacific Bank Trust Division purchased a new position in shares of TreeHouse Foods in the first quarter worth about $48,000.
+TFO Wealth Partners LLC raised its stake in TreeHouse Foods by 78,600.0% during the fourth quarter.
+TFO Wealth Partners LLC now owns 2,361 shares of the company’s stock worth $98,000 after purchasing an additional 2,358 shares during the period.
+Finally, Quadrant Capital Group LLC raised its stake in TreeHouse Foods by 62.2% during the fourth quarter.
+Quadrant Capital Group LLC now owns 2,469 shares of the company’s stock worth $102,000 after purchasing an additional 947 shares during the period.
 Institutional investors and hedge funds own 99.81% of the company’s stock.

 About TreeHouse Foods